Buildings of local interest

 How are buildings added to the local list?

-The Authority is also working closely with local communities to assist with production of Village Design Statements.
+We are also working closely with local communities to assist with production of Village Design Statements.
 The Landford Village Design Statement (which has been approved as a Supplementary Planning Document) includes a list of buildings of special interest.

 What criteria are used when considering adding buildings to the local list?

-The Authority uses the following criteria prepared by English Heritage to assess whether or not to include a building on the local list:
+We use the following criteria prepared by English Heritage to assess whether or not to include a building on the local list:

 |Age||The age of a building may be an important criterion and can be adjusted to take into account distinctive local characteristics|